 Funeral held for 11-year-old shot and killed in hostage situation

 BATON ROUGE - One by one 11-year-old Matthew Fortenberry's family, friends, and teammates came to say their final goodbyes at his funeral on Friday.

-His basketball coach telling stories of how great of a player he was.
+His basketball coach told stories of how great of a player he was.

 "As soon as he got a chance to get onto that court.
 He showed how he could be a good teammate.
 He led by example with that," Coach Daniel Fisher said.